 WHAT IS QUERCETIN?

-Although quercetin can be found in fruits and veggies such as apples, grapes, dark cherries, dark berries, onions and parsley, it is not recommended that you feed your dog these foods as many of them are toxic to pets.
-Instead, we recommend adding a supplement in pill or capsule form to your dogs food.
-Many Quercetin supplements also contain Bromelain which is a substance that increases the bio-availability of quercetin, making it easier for the body to absorb and use.
+Although quercetin can be found in fruits and veggies such as apples, grapes, dark cherries, dark berries, onions, and parsley, it is not recommended that you feed your dog these foods as many of them are toxic to pets.
+Instead, we recommend adding a supplement in pill or capsule form to your dog’s food.
+Many Quercetin supplements also contain Bromelain which is a substance that increases the bioavailability of quercetin, making it easier for the body to absorb and use.
 Bromelain is an enzyme that suppresses histamines, and Bromelain and Quercetin together inhibit a compound that is responsible for pain and inflammation.
-These two substances work together like a powerhouse, ridding the body of histamines and relieving your pet of those annoying allergy symptoms!
+These two substances work together as a powerhouse, ridding the body of histamines and relieving your pet of those annoying allergy symptoms!